EOFY offer

 • Make sure you think about the operational and cultural aspects when doing your due diligence.
 Ideally, the existing culture of the business aligns with your own values, goals, and management style.

-The business is yours – now make it grow.
+Once the business is yours, make it grow.
 Xero gives you the small business tools to process transactions, manage cash flow and find growth opportunities.
+Get one month free.

-Here are common questions and answers on buying a business.
+Here are answers to common questions about conducting due diligence when buying a business.

 Disclaimer